void-linux/void-docs/src/config/kernel.md

-The `{pre,post}-install` hooks are executed by [xbps-reconfigure(1)](https://man.voidlinux.org/xbps-reconfigure.1) when configuring a Linux kernel, such as building its initramfs.
-This happens when a kernel series is installed for the first time or updated, but can also be run
+The `{pre,post}-install` hooks are executed by [xbps-reconfigure(1)](https://man.voidlinux.org/xbps-reconfigure.1) when configuring a Linux kernel.
+This happens when a kernel series is installed for the first time or updated, but can also be run manually:
-manually:

 ```
 # xbps-reconfigure --force linux<x>.<y>